Be prepared, this is an unconventional Ruby book. To use author’s words

 This book assumes that you have a basic knowledge of the Ruby language.
 You don’t need to be a Ruby master, but some advanced sections such as Metaprogramming and DSL may require you to stop for a moment and refresh or improve your specific knowledge of Ruby on that topic.

 Don’t expect this book to explain you the basic details of Ruby or its syntax, this is behind the scope of this publication.
 There are plenty of commented examples, but if you want to learn about a specific Ruby feature make sure you keep a reference like Programming Ruby (US | UK) or The Ruby Way (US | UK) handy.

-Another requirement is that you must be ready to read printed source code: this book is full or Ruby code.
+Be ready to read printed source code: this book is full or Ruby code.
 At least the 50% of the pages contain code, making this book a valuable practical reference.

 Eloquent Ruby is a very lightweight and pleasant reading.
 The colloquial tone is friendly and engrossing.
 The books has plenty of code snippets and it requires only a few days to read it from start to end.

 Aside from being an excellent resource to help you thinking Ruby and programming in the Ruby way, this book constantly adopts a practical approach providing tons of examples to read.
 Every chapter ends with an In the Wild section containing examples extracted from real Ruby libraries, and a Wrapping up section that helps you to fix the concepts in mind.

 I appreciated the focus on tests and the RSpec chapter.
 The most part of the examples are verified by tests, and the tests are also available in the book.